 9.1.4.
 Before testing substance concentration, the measurement equipment and sampling system should be placed inside the test vehicle and warmed up ahead of the test start time in accordance with the equipment manual.

+9.1.5 Measurement devices should be time synchronized within ±5 s.